awslabs/aws-sdk-swift/reference/0.x/AWSLookoutMetrics/LookoutMetricsClientProtocol.md

 func listAnomalyGroupTimeSeries(input: ListAnomalyGroupTimeSeriesInput, completion: @escaping (ClientRuntime.SdkResult<ListAnomalyGroupTimeSeriesOutputResponse, ListAnomalyGroupTimeSeriesOutputError>) -> Void)
 ```

-### listMetricSets(input:​completion:​)
+### listMetricSets(input:completion:)

 Lists the datasets in the current AWS Region.
 Amazon Lookout for Metrics API actions are eventually consistent.
-If you do a read operation on a resource
-immediately after creating or modifying it, use retries to allow time for the write operation to complete.
+If you do a read operation on a resource immediately after creating or modifying it, use retries to allow time for the write operation to complete.

 ``` swift
 func listMetricSets(input: ListMetricSetsInput, completion: @escaping (ClientRuntime.SdkResult<ListMetricSetsOutputResponse, ListMetricSetsOutputError>) -> Void)
 ```

-### listTagsForResource(input:​completion:​)
+### listTagsForResource(input:completion:)

-Gets a list of <a href="https:​//docs.aws.amazon.com/lookoutmetrics/latest/dev/detectors-tags.html">tags for a detector, dataset, or alert.
+Gets a list of [tags](https://docs.aws.amazon.com/lookoutmetrics/latest/dev/detectors-tags.html) for a detector, dataset, or alert.

 ``` swift
 func listTagsForResource(input: ListTagsForResourceInput, completion: @escaping (ClientRuntime.SdkResult<ListTagsForResourceOutputResponse, ListTagsForResourceOutputError>) -> Void)
 ```

-### putFeedback(input:​completion:​)
+### putFeedback(input:completion:)

 Add feedback for an anomalous metric.